Book

 Towne Trail - 2.5 mile loop - Easy

-Beginning from the Snow Summit base area, Towne Trail weaves through Big Bear’s south side woodlands with views of the north shore and the lake.
-This easy route is ideal for beginner mountain bikers as well!
-When the trail forks at 2N08, you can loop back for a 2.5 mile round trip, take a left and head up to catch other trails, or take a right and head down the fire road to Knickerbocker Road near The Village.
-This trail is especially breathtaking in the fall with all the autumn colors!
+Beginning from Snow Summit, Towne Trail weaves through Big Bear’s south shore woodlands with views of the north shore and lake.
+When the trail forks at 2N08, you can either loop back for a 2.5 mile round trip or take a left and head up the fire road to connect to other trails.
+Or, head to the right and down to Knickerbocker Road near The Village.

-Champion Lodgepole Trail - .6 miles one way - Easy
+Champion Lodgepole Trail & Bluff Lake Reserve - .6 miles one way - Easy

-This is a pleasant 30-45 minute hike through a lush forest to Bluff Meadows and Lake and one of the largest Lodgepole Pine trees in the world!
-Hike alongside a seasonal stream and see colorful wildflowers in Spring and Summer.
-Bright green ferns cover the forest floor as you approach Bluff Meadows and the wide-open spaces are filled with corn lilies and damselflies.
-This hiking and biking trail begins at Mill Creek Road (Forest Road 2N10-dirt road) and continues for 4.5 miles, then turns right on 2N11 and continues for 1 mile to the trailhead.
+This pleasant hike through a lush alpine meadow offers a change of scenery to visitors.
+Bluff Lake is an ecological reserve protecting a vast open meadow highlighted with colorful wildflowers in the spring months.
+Just outside of the reserve sits the famed Champion Lodgepole Pine, one of the valley's oldest living trees.
+Bluff Lake Reserve is open mid-May through Mid-November.
+This trail begins at Mill Creek Road (Forest Road 2N10) and continues for 4.5 miles, then turns right on 2N11 and continues for 1 mile to the trailhead.
 You can also connect to this trail from the end of Castle Rock trail.
 Note: Vehicles with high ground clearance recommended.
-Adventure Passes required.

 Maple Hills Trails - Easy/Moderate

-This trail system is on private property and public use is dependent upon responsible behavior.
-Access these trails from Shore Drive or just north of Big Bear High School.
-Bikers must yield to hikers and horses and hikers to horses.
-Motorized vehicles not permitted and dogs must be kept on a leash and/or strictly controlled by command.
+The Maple Hills trail system sits on private property and public use is dependent upon responsible behavior.
+Access these trails from Shore Drive or from Big Bear High School.
+Bikers must yield to hikers and horses, and hikers to horses.
+Motorized vehicles not permitted and dogs must be kept on a leash.
 All pet waste must be removed and all trail users agree to respect wildlife and refrain from littering.

 Grandview Trail - 9 miles - Beginner/Intermediate

-A popular novice trail for hiking and biking, this adventure starts at Snow Summit with a ride on the Scenic Sky Chair to the top of the mountain.
+A popular trail for hiking and biking, this adventure starts at Snow Summit with a ride on the Scenic Sky Chair to the top of the mountain.
 You'll follow the Skyline Trail to Grandview Point Junction.
 This will be a longer trek, about 7.5 miles.
 There will be a fork in the trail where you have the option to go 2.5 miles to Grandview Point or loop back.
 Note: Dogs are not allowed on the Scenic Sky Chair.
-Be aware that bikers on the trail can take you by surprise, so stay alert!

 Bobsled Trail - Snow Summit (2 miles, roundtrip) - Medium/Difficult

 Make your way to the top of Snow Summit (elev.
-8,200 feet) from the base area while traversing the forest canopy under Chair 1.
+8,200 feet) from the base area while traversing the forest canopy.
 Featuring moderate incline/decline, switchbacks, multiple scenic viewing areas of the Big Bear Valley.

 Pine Knot Trail - 6 miles round trip - Intermediate